NicChappell/titanic-dataset/README.md

 # Titanic Dataset

-A React application backed by Flask and MongoDB for predicting whether or not you would survive the sinking of the Titanic based on a trained machine learning model
+A React application backed by Flask for predicting whether or not you would survive the sinking of the Titanic using a trained machine learning model

 Deployed with Heroku: [titanicdataset.com/](http://www.titanicdataset.com/)